awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-caching.md

 When you enable caching for a stage, only `GET` methods have caching enabled by default\.
 This helps to ensure the safety and availability of your API\.
 You can enable caching for other methods by [overriding method settings](#override-api-gateway-stage-cache-for-method-cache)\.

 **Important**
-Caching is charged by the hour and is not eligible for the AWS free tier\.
+Caching is charged by the hour and is not eligible for the AWS Free Tier\.

 ## Enable Amazon API Gateway Caching<a name="enable-api-gateway-caching"></a>